sivasankarankb/pyfileshare/README.md

 Edit the name of the server by changing the `server_name` line.
 This not of any particular use as of now, though.

-To change the IP address andport number that the server listens on, go to the end of the file and change the `server.socket_host` and the `server.socket_port` lines.
+To change the IP address and port number that the server listens on, go to the end of the file and change the `server.socket_host` and the `server.socket_port` lines.

-The server listens on all interfaces (e.g. Ethernet [LAN], WiFi, Bluetooth) by default.
+The server listens on all interfaces (e.g. Ethernet (LAN), WiFi, Bluetooth) by default.
 You can change this by setting the IP address to that of the interface you want to listen to.
 The port used is `8080` by default.
-You will need administrative previleges to use a port less than or equal to `1024`.

 If you don't understand these, just leave them as is.